-Income to date is £66k above budget for the year to date, as a result of several large applications being received.
+Income is above budget for the year to date, as a result of several large applications being received.
 Assuming the underlying activity continues for the rest of the year this could result in additional income in the region of £25k - £50k.